Grab a FRONT ROW SEAT in your Italian Staycation!

 FUN FACT#2: A significant contribution of Jewish gastronomy to Roman cuisine is the recipe for deep fried artichoke, a must when you visit the Jewish Quarter.

-Rome - Ancient Rome from the Colosseum to Capitol Hill (March 27th@10:00am)
+TOUR Rome - Ancient Rome from the Colosseum to Capitol Hill (aired on March 27th@10:00am)

 Start at the Colosseum where we learn about its architecture and uses, then walk along the Roman Fora and follow ancient Roman history through its politics and religious ideas.
 Climb up the Capitol Hill for a magnificent view of the Forum and Michelangelo’s Renaissance Piazza.